buddhist-uni/buddhist-uni.github.io/_content/essays/what-work-is_levine-philip.md

   - problems
 ---

-> if you’re old enough to read this you know what
-work is, although you may not do it.
-Forget you.
+> Forget you.
 This is about waiting

+A poem which shakes 'work' from its masculine frame and recenters it, not on you, on your brother.